-Have you noticed that a person who uses Demerol is suffering from certain conditions?
+Is it noticed that a person who uses Demerol is suffering from certain conditions?
 They might be breathing problems, feeling drowsy, or losing consciousness.
-In this case, call 9-1-1 right away because they might have overdosed.
+In this case, call 9-1-1 right away because they might have an overdose.

 Demerol Addiction Treatment

 The first step toward recovery is detox.
 One should conduct Demerol detox in a specialized facility under strict medical care.
 Doctors should check the vital signs all the time.
 Of course, going “cold turkey” is not an option.
-In some cases, you can avoid potentially life-threatening withdrawal symptoms.
-For one, your physician will slowly taper the dose until the drug is completely out of your system.
+In some cases, it is possible to avoid potentially life-threatening withdrawal symptoms.
+The physician will slowly taper the dose until the drug is entirely out of the system.

-Once the detox period is over, they might advise the person to sign into an inpatient rehab clinic.
+Once the detox period is over, doctors might advise the person to sign into an inpatient rehab clinic.
 In this case, it is a controlled, drug- free environment.
-As a result, a Demerol user will get all the help they need to stay on the right track.
+As a result, a Demerol user will get all the help to stay on the right track.

-They will base the therapy on counseling, individual, and group therapy.
-First, their main goal is to determine why addiction occurred.
-Then, they need to establish new, healthy ways of dealing with everyday problems.
+Doctors will base the therapy on counseling, individual, and group therapy.
+First, the main goal is to determine why addiction occurred.
+Then, it is needed to establish new, healthy ways of dealing with everyday problems.

 Another important factor in a person’s recovery is family therapy.
 This type of therapy can be very effective.
 It is because it establishes a strong support system for a struggling addict.
-Of course, it is once they are out of the rehab program.
+Of course, it is once the addicted are out of the rehab program.

 - Kevin J. Friesen, Jamie Falk, Shawn Bugden.
 The safety of meperidine prescribing in older adults: A longitudinal population-based study.
 BMC Geriatrics.
 2016. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4864911/